 The Role of Forensics Analysis

-Forensic analysis is going to play a key role.
+Forensic accounting and analysis will play a key role.
 Many are already attempting to conduct forensic analysis, but the situation is admittedly quite complex and more sophisticated than the cases we here at Cryptforensic Investigators primarily deal with; individuals attempting to hide assets in crypto in the event of divorce or bankruptcy in most cases.

 If at some point QuadrigaCX discloses its private wallets, forensic analysis can also be used to determine if the wallets are owned by Quadriga or if they’ve merely chosen a bunch of wallets with no activity since December 9th that have balances totaling roughly what they’ve claimed.
 Forensic analysis works through association.
 Many of Quadriga’s hot wallets are known and if the claimed cold wallets are too far away by association from the hot wallets, or if someone ever comes out claiming they own a wallet Quadriga claimed was theirs then someone at Quadriga is likely going to be on their way to prison.